dhiraj-taye/ResolveHub/README.md

 ---

-## How to Set Up Email Notifications (Using Brevo SMTP)

-### 1. Sign Up for Brevo
-Create an account on [Brevo](https://www.brevo.com/).
-Once signed up, you will have access to your API key and SMTP settings.

-### 2. Generate API Key
-From the Brevo dashboard, generate an API key for SMTP integration.
-This key will be used for authentication when sending emails.

-### 3. Configure Brevo SMTP in `.env`
-In your `.env` file, add the following variables to configure Brevo's SMTP service:

-EMAIL_SERVICE=smtp EMAIL_HOST=smtp-relay.brevo.com EMAIL_PORT=587 EMAIL_USER=your-brevo-email-address EMAIL_PASS=your-brevo-api-key

-These settings allow the application to connect to Brevo’s SMTP server and send emails.

-### 4. Sending Emails
-When a complaint is submitted or its status is updated, the backend will use Brevo’s SMTP server to send the relevant email notifications.

----

 ## MongoDB Setup Instructions

 To store and manage complaint data, this application uses MongoDB.
 Here’s how to set up your MongoDB database: